-I usually give everybody I know crocheted dishrags for gifts.
-This year I thought of something less lame-- and FREE to make because they're made from scraps and an old towel!
-Even to knit dishrags I would have had to buy cotton yarn :-)
+This year I thought of something less lame than crocheted dishrags -- and FREE to make because they're made from scraps and an old towel!

 I looked on Google for instructions for quilted potholders, and found a bunch that used bias binding, like commercial potholders.

-It's so hard to sew bias binding on straight unless you're a sewing genius!
-How about just cut the backing larger and wrap it around both layers?
+It's so hard to sew bias binding on straight!
+Why not just cut the backing larger and wrap it around both layers?
 That way it's got the binding look, but I can pull the binding tight in front while sewing, and it doesn't matter what's happening on the back layer.

 A couple layers of old towel for the batting.

 Corners came out stupid on the first test of course.
 I needed a better way to fold them.